 No mileage limits - owning the car from the start will mean you can drive it as much as you like without worrying about breaking any mileage restrictions.

 However, personal loans aren't perfect and some people may prefer to fund their purchase with car finance.
 Downsides of personal loans can include:

 You'll need a good credit score to access the best interest rates.

-Your monthly payments may be larger than they would be if you opted for PCP car finance.
+Your monthly payments may be larger than if you opted for PCP car finance.